level-level/ll-voordemensen/README.md

 4. Extract the zip file.
 Make sure it puts the contents in a directory called `ll-voordemensen`.
 5. Put the extracted folder and it's contents inside the `wp-content/plugins` directory of your WordPress installation.
 6. Activate the plugin via the wp-admin panel.

+### Composer installation (alternative method)
+It's also possible to download the plugin via packagist.
+Keep in mind that if you do, you will need to build the assets yourself.
+For this to work, see `package.json`.

 ## Configuration
 To configure the plugin, just fill in your client name in the VoordeMensen plugin settings screen.